dheerajvarma24/Automate-daily-research-paper-retrieval-and-summarization/README.md

 ## NOTE on OpenAI API Free users.
 It gives a free one-time 5-dollar credit.
 Only 3 requests can be sent to their LLM models per minute.
+Therefore at the moment only top 3 papers are being summarised and sent to slack.

 ## Further TODO's
 1. Use Hugging Face LLM models and give the user the choice to choose from OPENAI GPT models vs hf LLM models.